Soci-Eye/.github/profile/README.md

 Our comprehensive solution integrates our AI model and an advanced tweet-scraping system with our databases and backend infrastructure.
 All of this is delivered through an intuitive UI available on our mobile application.

-With a nominal payment and just one click, you can access more options, making the monitoring process and sentiment analyses up-to-date.
+Ans with a nominal payment and just by one click, you can access more options, making the monitoring process and sentiment analyses instantly up-to-date!